 Weatherford College builds on the success of its Health and Human Science programs with an online Bachelor of Applied Technology (BAT) in Medical and Health Services Management Degree (MHSM).

-Our Bachelor of Applied Technology in Medical and Health Service Management takes a multidisciplinary approach to prepare its already highly sought-after Health Science graduates for career advancement opportunities.
-Designed as a career-ladder for Health Science students who have completed an associate in applied science (AAS) degree or equivalent; students can expect to expand their knowledge of the US healthcare system, law and ethics, quality and risk management, long-term care administration, health information technology, public and community leadership and financial management.
+Weatherford College’s Bachelor of Applied Technology in Medical and Health Service Management takes a multidisciplinary approach to prepare its students for entry level positions and career advancement opportunities.
+Students can expect to expand their knowledge of the US healthcare system, law and ethics, quality and risk management, long-term care administration, health information technology, public and community leadership and financial management.

 - Improve efficiency and quality in delivering healthcare services